antonionicampos/antonionicampos/README.md

 - 🔭 I’m currently working at [Petrobras](https://petrobras.com.br/en/)

-- 📚 I studied at UFPE (Universidade Federal de Pernambuco)
+- 📚 I have bachelor degree in Mechanical Engineering at UFPE (Universidade Federal de Pernambuco).
+I have a postgraduate degree at PUC-RIO in the field of Data Science and I am doing my master's degree in Computational Intelligence on the Electrical Engineering Department at UFRJ

 - 🌱 I’m currently learning about Kernels